paris3200/markdown-notes.nvim/README.md

 <leader>nb  →  Show all notes that link to current note (backlinks)
 <leader>nr  →  Rename current note and update all references
 ```

+**Smart Renaming**: When you rename a note that has links pointing to it, markdown-notes.nvim will:
+1. Show you a preview of all files that will be updated
+2. Let you browse through them with fzf-lua
+3. Update all `[[note-name]]` and `[[note-name|display text]]` references automatically
+4. Handle files in subdirectories correctly

+> **💡 Tip:** You can disable the preview and use a simple confirmation dialog by setting `ui.show_rename_preview = false` in your configuration.

 ### Using Templates